chrishamblin7/viscnn/README.md

 That might take a while to download.
 Once its done you can launch the tool by running:

-`docker run -t -v [full/path/to/cloned/repo]:/workspace -p 8050:8050 chrishamblin7/cnn_subgraph_visualizer`
+`docker run -it -v [full/path/to/cloned/repo]:/workspace -p 8050:8050 chrishamblin7/cnn_subgraph_visualizer`